callstack/repack/website/docs/configuration/guides/svg.md

 };
 ```

-Now you can import the XML of your SVG in you code and render it using `SvgXml` or `SvgUri` from [`react-native-svg`](https://github.com/react-native-svg/react-native-svg).
+Now you can import the XML of your SVG in you code and render it using `SvgXml` from [`react-native-svg`](https://github.com/react-native-svg/react-native-svg) or `SvgUri` if you chose `asset/inline` type.

 :::info